notgitbleed/notgitbleed.github.io/index.md

 Automating the scanning process and choosing some large public organisations, we discovered that while it was a rare event, it was happening and had been happening for many years without many developers realising.
 With the huge numbers of commits on GitHub even comparatively rare events occur a significant number of times.
 The implications were terrifying.
-Many open source projects may have been disclosing developer credentials in clear text in the very metadata of their projects.
+Many open-source projects may have been disclosing developer credentials in clear text in the very metadata of their projects.

 # Root cause